 You can’t personalise the VW Polo GTI’s interior quite as much as the standard Polo’s – it isn’t available with bright orange dashboard inserts, for example – but you do get a large touchscreen infotainment system as standard.
 GTI+ versions top this with a widescreen digital driver’s display that looks more like it belongs in a flashy Audi executive car than a boisterous VW hot hatch.

 The VW Polo GTI’s digital driver’s display looks far more futuristic than anything you get in other small hot hatches, but it only comes as standard in more expensive GTI+ models

-All VW Polo GTIs come with an 8.0-inch touchscreen infotainment display that looks and feels more upmarket than what you get in the Ford Fiesta ST. The screen is very bright and easy to read, but (like the Fiesta ST) it doesn’t come with any physical shortcut buttons.
+All VW Polo GTIs come with an 8-inch touchscreen infotainment display that looks and feels more upmarket than the system in a Ford Fiesta ST. The screen is very bright and easy to read, but it doesn’t come with any physical shortcut buttons.
 As a result, it’s not particularly easy to switch between key features when you’re driving.

 You don’t get sat nav as standard – it’s a rather expensive option – but you can use the standard Apple CarPlay and Android Auto smartphone mirroring to beam your phone’s navigation apps onto the VW Polo GTI’s screen instead.
 These features also let you play music from streaming services such as Spotify through the Polo’s stereo.

 On the subject of stereos, you can upgrade the standard system to a more powerful 300W Beats unit, but it’s still not a patch on the excellent B&O stereo you can get in the Ford Fiesta ST.